valentin-harrang/headless-app/README.md

 $ docker-compose up
 ```

+You need to run `sudo chown -R 5050:5050 ./docker/pgadmin` If you get this following message:

+> pgadmin    | WARNING: Failed to set ACL on the directory containing the configuration database:
+> pgadmin    |            [Errno 1] Operation not permitted: '/var/lib/pgadmin'
+> pgadmin    | HINT   : You may need to manually set the permissions on
+> pgadmin    |          /var/lib/pgadmin to allow pgadmin to write to it.

 You are done, you can visit your Symfony application on the following URL: `http://headless-app.test`.

 _Note :_ you can rebuild all Docker images by running: